 Study, Learn and Work in the Food Service Industry

-- Start a business, get a job, or increase your value to your employer.
+- Start a business, get a job, or increase your value to your employer, secure a salary paid post, enhance your career prospects.

-- This course can be your entry point or a boost to your prospects, if you are already involved with food services.
+- This course can be your entry point or will provide a significant boost to your career prospects.

 COURSE STRUCTURE AND CONTENT